SizableB/sizableb/README.md

-I do c++ for arduino, java for FRC and skript for wwwings
+I do c++ for arduino, java for FRC and skript for wwwings and dirtlands